FinweLtd/doc-livesync-all/docs/articles/resolution.md

 1024 px x 1024 px = 1048576 px
 ```

-By dividing this value by one million, we get the resolution in megapixels, which is usually rounded
+After dividing this value by one million we get the resolution in megapixels, which is usually
-to the nearest integer or sometimes to the first decimal:
+rounded to the nearest integer (sometimes to the first decimal):

 ```
 1048576 px / 1000000 = 1.048576 MPx ~ 1.0 MPx ~ 1 MPx